wdi-sf-september-2014/notes/objects_and_primitives/README.md

 * Play with some JS native objects and primitives, and their behaviors

+* Grok how primitives become objects, only if temporarily so

 * Learn or revisit some really important JS vocabulary

 * Make an object of our own